 Museum of Communism

-More an entertaining show of communist kitsch than an in-depth look at the actual history, Prague’s Museum of Communism is still worth it for a few hours of entertainment if you’re into communist history.
+Prague’s Museum of Communism is more an entertaining show of communist kitsch than an in-depth look at the actual history.
+It is still worth it for a few hours of entertainment if you’re into communist history.
 You’ll pick up something about the way that the regime functioned and see artifacts from across the whole 40 years of communist rule.

 Na Prikope 10